alanwhelan1978/star-wars-blog/README.md

 ## Testing

-To check the site was working I used manual testing and sent app out to friends who all logged in succesfully on different devices and were able to login and read, navigate, comment and like the posts.
+* To check the site was working I used manual testing and sent app out to friends who all logged in succesfully on different devices and were able to login and read, navigate, comment and like the posts.
+* After compeleting each task in the user stories I checked on serveral devices to see if the site was working and what I expected to happen as a user happened.
+This lead to changes having to me made to ensure it worked as I expected.

 ### Validator Testing